 A gap in employment can happen for numerous reasons: getting laid off, starting a family, or dealing with a health issue, to name a few.
 While unexplained or repeat employment gaps can be cause for concern, there are also situations where a break in your resume is perfectly reasonable.
-The key is being able to give a logical and succinct explanation for it.
+The key is giving a logical and succinct explanation for it.

 We’ll cover how to explain a gap in employment during a job interview and share some sample answers you can use when a hiring manager asks about it.

 Why do interviewers ask you to explain your employment gap?

-If your resume shows a break of more than a couple months between jobs, it’s probably something an interviewer is going to ask you about.
+If your resume shows a break of more than a couple of months between jobs, it’s probably something an interviewer will ask you about.
 They’ll be looking to find out what prompted the gap to learn whether it was something concerning, like getting fired, or whether there’s a more innocuous explanation.
 If you have multiple back-to-back gaps between jobs, it could be a red flag that you’re a habitual job hopper.

 Longevity is important to companies that are looking to hire.
-If they invest in the cost of onboarding and training you, they want to feel confident you’re not going to leave without cause.
+If they invest in the cost of onboarding and training you, they want to feel confident you will not leave without cause.
 Having a clear explanation for your employment gap will help put your interviewer at ease.

 What are managers looking for in an answer?

 An interviewer wants to hear a good reason for your gap in employment.
 Some of those reasons are:

 - Recovering from an illness